 - Sales Revenue = No. of Units Sold x Average Price per Unit

-If your business is service-based, you can calculate the annual sales revenue with:
+If your business is service-based, you can easily learn how to find sales revenue by calculating:

 - Sales Revenue = No. of Customers x Average Price of Services Delivered